parler-haut-interagir-librement/enums/README.md

 Role::values(); // ['ADMINISTRATOR', 'SUBSCRIBER', 'GUEST']
 ```

 ### AsSelectableEnum

-This helper returns an associative array of case names and values for backed enums, or a list of names for pure enums (making this functionally equivalent to [`::names()`](#names) for pure Enums).
+Returns an associative array of `[case name => case value]` for backed enums, or an indexed array of names for pure enums.

 #### Apply the trait on your enum